 - put you in contact with the Child and Family Health Nursing Service.

-- you may choose to use this service directly from the Birth Suite or within a couple of days of having your baby
+You may choose to use this service directly from the Birth Suite or within a couple of days of having your baby

-Mothers with babies in Special Care Nursery (SCN)
+Mothers with babies in SCN

 Keeping you and your baby safe while in hospital